1. How do I get a library card?

 Simply bring the materials into the library during open hours, or drop them in the bookdrops (at either the Spring Street or Parking Lot entrances) if the library is closed.
-Materials can also be returned to the Newport Public Library Bookmobile, or to any other public library in Rhode Island.

 6. Can I return Newport Public Library materials to another library?

 All Ocean State Libraries accept books and other library materials from any other Ocean State Library for delivery back to their “home” library.
 Newport Public Library materials may be returned to other public libraries in Rhode Island with the exception of non-Ocean State Libraries interlibrary loans which must be picked up and returned at the Newport Public Library.